yochaigal/newschoolrevolution/_posts/2020-08-15-eclectic-bastion-jam-is-over.md

 title: Eclectic Bastion Jam Is Over!
 date: 2020-08-15
 tags: ['posts', 'rpg', 'into-the-odd']
-published: false
+published: true
 ---

 Our month-long [Eclectic Bastion Jam](https://itch.io/jam/eclectic-bastion-jam) is finally over!

 The Jam was a resounding success, with 61 entries in total (though I'm aware of a few submissions that didn't make the deadline).
-We had everything from short (but sweet) Failed Careers to 80+ page total hacks.
+We had everything from short (but sweet) Failed Careers to full-on hacks of more than 80 pages!
 There are far too many excellent submissions for me cover here, but I have taken the liberty of organizing the entries into their respective categories.

 ### Failed Careers & Play Aids
 [Electric Wizards](https://awkwardturtle.itch.io/electric-wizards)